 We perform a visual inspection under magnification of every unit we produce and can also provide other inspection services depending on each project’s requirements.
 We may use AOI to inspect your PCBs optically.
 If your boards require testing, we can conduct in-circuit testing using the Genrad 2287A as well as functional testing using our in-house designed test equipment or test equipment that you supply.
 We also offer board-level and complete box build assemblies.
 We specialize in short-run productions of 50,000 units or less, which allows us more flexibility to adapt to the needs of our customers’ projects.

 Our York, PA, production facility features world-class assembly, inspection and testing equipment to help provide quality products.
 Our ISO 9001:2015-registered quality management system (QMS) also helps us to ensure that our inspection services are performed in accordance with best practices and that our equipment is properly maintained and calibrated.
 We strive to continually improve our operations, so when you work with us, you can expect quality, reliability, accountability and transparency.

-Over the years, we've worked with companies across many industries, including the consumer products, telecommunications, automotive and heavy machinery manufacturing sectors.
-We're registered with the Food and Drug Administration (FDA) to provide sanitary manufacturing and testing services to medical device and food companies.
+Over the years, we’ve worked with companies across many industries, including the consumer products, telecommunications, automotive and heavy machinery manufacturing sectors.
+We have developed an extensive printed circuit board inspection checklist to ensure quality and dependability.
+We’re registered with the Food and Drug Administration (FDA) to provide sanitary manufacturing and testing services to medical device and food companies.